GoogleChrome/web.dev/src/site/content/en/blog/blibli/index.md

   </figcaption>
 </figure>

-Blibli's PWA is installable, giving it a native-like look and feel.
+Blibli's PWA is installable, giving it an app-like look and feel.
 It is also fast and reliable which was achieved using service worker caching and graceful offline fallback.